precice/openfoam-adapter/README.md

 ### Solver requirements

-The adapter can be loaded by any official OpenFOAM solver, but there are some requirements to use the specific solver for conjugate heat transfer simulations.
+The adapter can be loaded by any official OpenFOAM solver, but there are some requirements to use a solver for conjugate heat transfer simulations.

 First of all, the solver needs to be able to simulate heat transfer.
 This means that the solver should create a Temperature field (named `T`) and provide